rokubun/jason-docs/docs/quickstart.md

 # Quick start guide

-This section is intended for those who cannot wait out there (^.^b) that are eager to process a file right away.
+This section is intended for those who cannot wait out there :smile: , that are eager to process a file right away.
 In this guide you will learn:

 - How to use Jason to perform a [PPK](../strategies) process using a single